haseebno1/HabitSeed/CONTRIBUTING.md

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Run tests and ensure code quality
+4. Run the app locally to test your changes
 5. Commit your changes (`git commit -m 'Add some amazing feature'`)
 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request